 Commercially-farmed animals are kept in cramped, unhealthy conditions where bacteria is rife.
 The beaks of chickens, turkeys and ducks are often removed in factory farms to reduce the excessive feather-pecking and cannibalism seen among stressed, overcrowded birds.
 Animals are fed on grains, sprayed with pesticides and antibiotics and generally have a low quality of live.
 All these components affect the quality of the meat.

 There is a lot of information on the web about these issues.
-Check out this link to the PETA site or this one from Collective Evolution if you are interested in finding out more.
+Check out this link to the PETA site if you are interested in finding out more.
 Some things may shock you.

 Investing in your health and tantalising your taste buds.

 The general perception is that free-roaming, pasture-fed is too expensive.
 It is but not substantially more when taken in to account of the peace of mind and level of health.
 That’s an investment that I am happy to make.

 If you like the taste of great locally sourced food, it’s a no-brainer.
 Why not check out farms in your local area and see what they have on offer in terms of produce?
 Do what we did and go along for a visit to check out the conditions for yourself.